 The Ludovico Technique had cured Alex’s love of violence, but from his point of view the cure was worse than the disease: he thought it would get him released from prison and that he would resume his old way of life, but it left him powerless and suicidal.
 During the period of unconsciousness after his suicide attempt, however, brain surgeons “deconditioned” him so that hearing Beethoven’s Ninth no longer caused him to be violently ill.

 That’s part of the irony of Alex’s final statement: he has been cured of the cure.
 But the irony is more complex, because we also see what Alex is imagining as he makes that statement.

 In Alex’s fantasy he lies recumbent on his back with his partner assuming a dominant position.
 She’s batting away Alex’s hands as he reaches for her breasts, but both are laughing and are clearly being playful.
 Rows of people in Edwardian dress are politely applauding.

 Alex is imagining a consensual sexual act, which is obviously very different from what we’ve seen before.
 The fantasy should be understood in light of his deal with the government, which will take care of Alex in return for his endorsement and, presumably, his promise to abstain from violence.
-This strikes him as a reasonable compromise: he can resume sexual adventuring, but only with consenting adults.
+This now strikes him – as it would not have at the beginning of the film – as a reasonable compromise: he can resume sexual adventuring, but only with consenting adults.
 So long as he keeps his end of the bargain, society will approve and applaud.